Marshall-mk/MedMamba/README.md

-## A Clean Adoption of MedMamba: Vision Mamba for Medical Image Classification.
+## A Clean Adaptation of MedMamba: Vision Mamba for Medical Image Classification.
 Eliminates the need for mamba-ssm installation havoc on Windows OS

 Check out the original for more info:[here](https://github.com/YubiaoYue/MedMamba)